algbio/ggcat/README.md

 # BiLoki

 BiLoki is a tool for building compacted De Brujin graphs from raw sequencing data or for merging multiple existing cDBJ graphs in a single graph.
+It has a speedup from x8 to x32 wrt. other publicly available tools for cDBJ construction.

 ## Tool usage